 Llinos joined Westmoor as a student in 2014, and proceeded to qualify with a BScHonours in Veterinary Nursing and Practice Management in 2017 from Harper Adams University, as well as gaining an SQP qualification during this time.
 She has an interest in Wildlife and is our go to person whenever a member of the public brings any wildlife into the practice; she hopes to further her knowledge in this area as well as with exotic animals.
 At home she is kept busy by her old lady West Highland White Terrier, Hermann's Tortoise, Green Cheek Conure and her blind Ferret; all of which are rescues.
 Out of work her time is spent either by the sea walking her dog or on the sea kayaking or paddle boarding, as well as climbing and creating various art pieces with rocks.

 Angela Douglass RVN

 Angela originally started working in veterinary practice in 2000, and after a few years completing animal care NVQs she began training to be a veterinary nurse and qualified in 2005.
 She then worked for some time within pet insurance but missed nursing so got back into it as soon as she could.
-Angela joined Westmoor Veterinary Hospital in 2015 and enjoys the variety of nursing they have to offer.
-She has two Border Terriers who are full of character and keep her very busy, along with a Razorback Musk Turtle and a Bearded Dragon.
-Outside of work she enjoys being an active member of a local Pilot Gig rowing club and spending time with her pets.
+Angela joined Westmoor Veterinary Hospital in 2015 and has undertaken further study in wound management.
+She keeps budgies, who are full of character and a rescued Bearded Dragon.
+Outside of work she enjoys being an active member of a local Pilot Gig rowing club.

 Faye Hannaford RVN R-SQP